JuliaGPU/GPUArrays.jl/README.md

 end

-broadcast(f, ::GPUArray...)
+broadcast(f, ::JTensor...)
-broadcast!(f, dest::GPUArray, ::GPUArray...)
+broadcast!(f, dest::JTensor, ::JTensor...)

-stencil(f, window::Shape, ::GPUArray...)
+stencil(f, window::Shape, ::JTensor...)

-# GPUArray's must be "registered" if you want to use them in the loop body
+# JTensor's must be "registered" if you want to use them in the loop body
 # will translate into map_idx(A, B)
-@gpu A::GPUArray, B::GPUArray for loop_head
+@gpu A::JTensor, B::JTensor for loop_head
     body
 end